 All links marked with a * are affiliate links.
 If you use them we will get a few percents commission on your purchase without any added cost to you.
-If you want to support our manufacturer independent work please consider using them.

 The Tokina Firin 20mm F2 is Tokina’s first lens for the E-mount and currently the fastest wide angle in the ~20mm range for the system.
 Read my in-depth review to decide if it could be a good addition to your camera bag.

 The blogosphere melted down with frustration when the 135mm Batis was announced.
 Too slow and too expensive was the common verdict.
 But it’s also much lighter than the fastest medium teles, and faster and more convenient than the smallest.
 So is this lens the ideal compromise, or is it stranded uselessly between the fastest and the smallest?
 That will depend on performance, and handling.
 This review looks at just those issues.